Our Capital City Pride 2018 team:

 Gina Thompson: Pride Chair & Parade Coordinator

-Gina was born in the District of Columbia but has been a resident of Washington State for nearly three decades.
-She moved to Olympia in 2003 and graduated from The Evergreen State College with a Bachelors of Arts Degree.
+A resident of Washington State for nearly three decades, Gina moved to Olympia in 2003 and graduated from The Evergreen State College with a Bachelors of Arts Degree.
 She was drawn to Olympia by its unique culture and small town charm.
 For the past 6 years, Gina has served as the director of New Horizons, an overnight week long camp for young adults who are developmentally and/or physically disabled.
 Gina is employed by DSHS and works for the Behavioral Health Administration.
-In the evenings she ca be found dancing the night away with her Jazzercise crew.
-Gina is service focused with a strong commitment to attending the needs of her community.
+In the evenings she can be found dancing the night away with her Jazzercise crew.

 Lucas Miller: Pride Co-Chair